RHSecurityCompliance/contest/WAIVERS.md

 - `oscap` - an object capable of `openscap-scanner` RPM version comparisons, see [versions.oscap](lib/versions.py)
 - `env` - environment variable retrieval function, same as `os.environ.get()`
+- `no_remediation` - function, extracts rule name from a passed result/test
+  name, returns `bool` whether the rule has a remediation script
 - `Match` - a class for complex waive results (see below)

 The version comparison objects also support a boolean evaluation, with